 During one Kidpower classroom program, students giggled and one piped up to our instructor, “You said she, and that’s a he,” which the student himself quickly verified.
 Rather than justifying, over-explaining, ignoring, or acting embarrassed or uncomfortable, our instructor simply said, calmly and confidently, “Thank you for telling me.
 I sometimes make gender mistakes!
 I apologize,” and immediately went on with the lesson – making sure to use masculine pronouns relating to that child.

 Get Help to Acknowledge and Manage Your Own and Other’s Discomfort

 At Kidpower, we teach people that holding back our feelings ends up holding back our power.
 That doesn’t mean it’s safe or appropriate to share our feelings with everyone, especially with kids.
 It does mean that we are less effective when we try to convince ourselves that we are feeling something other than we truly feel.

-If the idea of gender variation or transgender identity makes you feel uncomfortable, this is normal and does not mean you are bad, mean, or uncaring.
+If the idea of any aspect of gender diversity or transgender identity makes you feel uncomfortable, this is normal and does not mean you are bad, mean, or uncaring.
 Many people say they feel uncomfortable when they are first learning about gender differences.
 Personally, I have had to address my own areas of discomfort.
-Talking with thoughtful friends, learning more by reading from trustworthy sources, and joining a local PFLAG group have all been extremely helpful for me.
+Talking with thoughtful friends, learning more by reading from trustworthy sources, listening to and deepening relationships with TGD people of many ages and backgrounds, and joining a local PFLAG group have all been extremely helpful for me.